The Plane Train

 The Plane Train is an automated people mover system located at Hartsfield–Jackson Atlanta International Airport connecting all of its terminals and concourses.
 Built by Westinghouse Electric Corporation, the system is the world's most heavily traveled airport people mover.
 The system is currently operated and maintained by Alstom, which acquired the system's previous operator, Bombardier Transportation, in 2021.

+Ridership

+Hartsfield–Jackson and news coverage describe the Plane Train as carrying more than 250,000 passengers per day within the airport complex.
+The airport has described it as the world’s most heavily traveled airport people mover.